 In IEEE Std 802.15.6-2012, both network control and data exchange take place on the same channel.
 Network control and data exchange are distinguished by the frame type filed.

 We propose to set aside one of the channels for exchanging only network control frames.
-This can help Clear Channel Assessment (CCA) to be carried out more efficiently, because it has to be done only for one channel.
+This can help Clear Channel Assessment (CCA) to be conducted more efficiently, because it must be done only for one channel.
 In addition, since the control frame is transmitted on a less congested channel due to the absence of a data frame, the possibility of frame collision can be reduced, thereby improving interoperability of multiple BANs collocated.
 This common channel also can be used to guarantee interoperability with not only other BANs but also other UWB systems using this channel.

 Table 1 shows the UWB frequency bands defined in the original standards, and the example of the frequency band allocation for the revision.
 Although this may need to be changed depending on regions and regulations, it may be possible to define one channel from each band (e.g., # 0 and # 5) as control channel, and other channels as data channels.